knative/community/STEERING-COMMITTEE.md

 over 14 months.

 In October 2020, four positions will be elected, including three Contributing seats and one End-User seat.
-One Google, one IBM/RedHat, and one VMWare seat will be retained from the current Steering Committee.
+One Google, one IBM/RedHat, and one VMware seat will be retained from the current Steering Committee.

 In October or November 2021, the three remaining "bootstrap SC" seats will be